 St Patrick’s is a highly significant building in Edinburgh’s Old Town, its tower a notable part of the skyline.
 As well as being a place of worship for a flourishing congregation it is also known an oasis of peace for the soul in a busy city centre.

-Our parish priests are Fr Gerard and Fr Benedict, they belong to the order of the Congregation of the Sons of Mary, Mother of Mercy.
+Our parish priest is Fr Emmanuel.
+He belongs to the order of the Congregation of the Sons of Mary, Mother of Mercy.
 The congregation was founded by the Most Reverend Anthony Gogo Nwedo CSSP, the first Bishop of the Catholic Diocese of Umuahia, Nigeria on 25 October 1970, on the Solemnity of Christ the King.
 It is a Missionary Congregation of Priests and Brothers and the first indigenous religious congregation for men founded in Africa by an African for a worldwide mission.

 The purpose of its foundation is to work for the glory of God, in honour of the Blessed Virgin Mary and for the salvation of souls.
 Thus members follow the footsteps of Christ, bear witness to the infinite mercy of God through a life of compassion, forgiveness and kindness; in this way making their lives signs of God’s love for this world.